-Emmanuel Ojugo City of London are kept within workable levels.
-This raised questions which are yet to be resolved: How to decide who has priority: Commuters or tourists?
+Emmanuel Ojugo City of London resolved: How to decide who has priority: Commuters or tourists?
 Cars or pedestrians?
 As a starting point, we have established that the two outer lanes will be reserved for pedestrians / activities, and a minimum of two lanes will be reserved for traffic at any point, until further analysis.